Mexican election watchdog under pressure in Sunday's vote

 OLD TRICKS OF THE PAST

-Fears about fraud may be rooted in Mexico's past, when the PRI employed a host of tactics to tilt elections in its favor.
+Fears about fraud may be rooted in Mexico's past, when the PRI employed a host of tactics to tilt elections in its favour.

 The "pregnant ballot box" might arrive stuffed before the polls opened.
 The "carousel" would have gangs of voters making the rounds at several polling stations, voting early and often.